Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 8 – as of September 2025AWS, Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud are present.
+Direct Cloud On-RampsOver 8 – as of September 2025AWS, Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud are all present.

 Network & Connectivity Ecosystem